PatBall1/detectree2/docs/source/tutorial.rst

            └── test                                (test data folder)

-It is advisable to do a visual inspection on the tiles to ensure that the tiling has worked as expected and that crowns and images align.
+It is recommended to visually inspect the tiles before training to ensure that the tiling has worked as expected and that crowns and images align.
 This can be done quickly with the inbuilt ``detectron2`` visualisation tools.

 .. code-block:: python